 Buildings on all campuses of Washington University have Emergency Assembly Points.
-Look for the designated assembly point for your location.
-To preview the location of Emergency Assembly Points, visit emergency.wustl.edu, or see Appendix A.
+Building occupants should always go to their emergency assembly point whenever they evacuate the building for a fire alarm, or similar emergency Look for the designated assembly point for your location.
+To preview the location of Emergency Assembly Points, visit emergency.wustl.edu.